Al Mansora Mosque

 Photo: Wikimedia, CC BY-SA 3.0 igo.

-Rafah is a city in the southern Gaza Strip, Palestine, and the capital of the Rafah Governorate.
+Rafah is a largely destroyed and depopulated city in the southern Gaza Strip, Palestine, that serves as the capital of the Rafah Governorate.
 It is located 30 kilometers south-west of Gaza City.
-In 2017, Rafah had a population of 171,889.
 Rafah is situated 2½ km north of Al Mansora Mosque.

 Al Mansora Mosque